Did someone say Brazilian Storm?

 He is a true legend of Brazilian surfing and a role model for aspiring surfers from all over Brazil.

 Italo Ferreira is currently one of the top Brazilian surfers in the sport, with only Gabriel and Felipe able to match his radical and unique surfing style.

 Born in Baia Formosa, a small town in the northeast of Brazil, Italo has been honing his skills at his local right-hand point since the age of eight years old.

-With a good but not outstanding junior career, it was tour veteran Jadson Andre that first noticed Italo’s raw talent and touted him as a future threat.
+With a good but not outstanding junior career, tour veteran Jadson Andre first noticed Italo’s raw talent and touted him as a future threat.

 In 2019, Italo reached the pinnacle of the surfing world by winning the WSL World Championship and realising his childhood dream.